 It takes a decade for most financial advisors to push past the survival phase to build a lifestyle practice.
 At this point, your practice consistently generates enough income to cover your basic needs and you have some breathing room.

-Consolidated Planning helps experienced financial advisors grow from a lifestyle practice into a full fledged financial planning practice with transferable value using a proven process for growth.
-Our process is based on our playbook that enhances your practice value through our robust advisor resources.
-Our considerable experience relaunching investment focused practices with full financial planning capabilities typically triples an experienced advisor’s income within 5 years.
+Consolidated Planning helps experienced financial advisors grow from a lifestyle practice into a full fledged financial planning practice with transferable value using a time-tested process for growth.

 In this article, we’ll share our top 3 practice management tips for financial advisors wanting to grow beyond a lifestyle practice.
-By the end of the article, you’ll know what it takes to get to the next level and if your current firm has the resources to get you there.
+By the end of the article, you’ll know what it takes to get to the next level and if you have what you need to get there.

 Tip #1: Implement A Financial Planning Process